matplotlib/matplotlib/doc/devel/outline.rst

-the artist                       John                 has author   ? transforms                       Michael              submitted    John documenting mpl                  Darren               submitted    ? coding guide                     John                 submitted    Eric and_much_more                    ?                    ?            ?
+the artist                       John                 has author   ? transforms                       Michael              submitted    John documenting mpl                  Darren               submitted    ? coding guide                     John                 in review    Eric and_much_more                    ?                    ?            ?
 ===============================  ==================== ===========  ===================